radiantearth/stac-spec/extensions/tiled-assets/README.md

 ## Item Properties, Collection, and Catalog Fields

+These fields can be applied to Item Properties, Collection, or Catalog objects.

 | Field Name               | Type                                                                  | Description                                                                                                          |
 | ------------------------ | --------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------- |
 | tiles:tile_matrix_sets   | Map<string, [TileMatrixSet Object](#tile-matrix-set-object)>          | **REQUIRED for Collections and Catalogs.** A mapping of tile matrix set identifier to a tile matrix set link object. |